Tuesday, 24 April 2012

 I haven't * things as there was a helluva lot but shouldn't take too much to notice the aggressive expansion.

-Mainly in the 70s to 90s, there were original films (maybe not in content or genre but definitely in title), that were simply billy no mates films but if the first was successful enough and demand was warranted, that film would gain a number of friends and spawn a number of sequels.
+Mainly in the 70s to 90s, there were original films (maybe not in content or genre but definitely in title), that were simply billy no mates but if demand was warranted, that film would spawn a number of sequels.

 As time passed, other directors would go on to make a film that looked strangely familiar and would 'remake' an accepted classic.